skyduy/zfverify/README.md

     TO BE DONE

 * Copyright
-  * Do not for commercial.(if you must do, please contact me.)
+  * Do not for commercial.(If you must do, please contact me.)